 This stunning, award-winning hotel has appeared in Conde Nast Traveler and Forbes, and it’s easy to see why.
 I’ve also had the honor of having my images of Arctic Treehouse Hotel appear in Harper’s Bazaar UK for their special feature on unique, luxury winter escapes.

 As soon as we landed from our Finnair flight from Helsinki to Rovaniemi, we were greeted by our Lapland Luxury concierge for the duration of our trip – Dennis.
 Without Dennis, this trip would not have been the same.
 He was so enthusiastic and excited to be taking care of us during our stay at Arctic Treehouse Hotel, and he was also eager to show off the part of the country he loves so much.
 We were equally as eager to see what Lapland had to offer!

 After a good night’s sleep in the remote treehouse, we woke up to Dennis dropping off a freshly cooked breakfast of eggs, fruit, and bread with some rich hot chocolate.
-Tor and I did not want to leave Arctic Treehouse Hotel.
+We did not want to leave Arctic Treehouse Hotel.
 We could have easily spent another one to two nights there exploring more of what the area had to offer.
 This experience was certainly one we could not wait to share with our friends and with our readers, since it was so adventurous, luxurious, blissful, and unique.
-Even as I write this blog post, I find myself missing Arctic Treehouse Hotel and Dennis from Lapland Luxury.
+Even as I write this blog post, I find myself missing Arctic Treehouse Hotel and our new friend Dennis from Lapland Luxury.
 I guess we will just have to go back!